 If you are either a U of T graduate student or a mature part-time undergraduate (at least 2 years older than your cohort) and will be enrolled in courses starting in the Fall of 2023, then you are eligible to apply.

 There are many benefits to be gained through your participation.
 They include:

 - Discovering new strengths and building on existing ones;

 - Increasing your confidence in social and business settings;

 - Enhancing your engagement in the broader community; and

 - Learning from the experience and acquired the wisdom of a committed supporter.

 I really enjoyed getting to meet so many new people.
 I enjoyed spending time with my mentor and gaining insight on how to make the best of my time here.
 I honestly wish the program were longer.Naomi Inniss, Student Mentee

 Being a Mentor

 You don’t need to be a U of T alumnus to apply to become a Hart House mentor.
-Mentors will have the satisfaction of knowing that they are helping to provide direction and opportunities to a student that could help change the course of his or her life for the better.
+Employed professionals will have the satisfaction of knowing that they are helping to provide direction and opportunities to a student that could help change the course of his/her/their life for the better.
 In fact, many mentors report that they benefit at least as much from the process of mentoring as do their mentees, and oftentimes more.